Qbiwan/fastpages/_posts/2022-05-29-mamba-install.md

 ## 1. Check if Python is already installed in your system

 - Most of the time, you will find an existing version of Python already installed in your machine.
-This is the system Python, which is used by your system.
+This is the System Python, which is used by your system.